nuxeo/nuxeo/README.md

 Most of the fallback is actually handled directly by Crowdin, the tool we use for translations.
-When downloading a file from Crowdin, like messages_pt_BR.properties for instance, the missing labels will be replaced by the ones from file messages_pt_PT.properties (if it exists), then by the reference English file used by Crowdin.
+When downloading a file from Crowdin, like `messages_pt_BR.properties` for instance, the missing labels will be replaced by the ones from file `messages_pt_PT.properties` (if it exists), then by the reference English file used by Crowdin.
 This is why you'll see English translations by default in some non-English files.

-What's with these 2 letter files like messages_pt.properties?
-Well those are actually an automatic copy of the four letter version.
-It's only here to have a two letter fallback when browsers language are set to a two letter format.
-So you are not suppose to modify them, ever.
+What's with these two letter files like `messages_pt.properties`?
+Those are actually an automatic copy of the four letter version, purposed to provide a fallback when browser language is set to a two letter format.
+So you are not supposed to modify them, ever.

 ## How to add custom translations to an existing language?